Fred7877/kick_starter_laravel/resources/views/components/README.md

 - isSelect2: show a select2 selection,
 - size: 10 by default,  indicates the number of lines that should be visible on the screen at the same time

+## TextArea
+###### Attributes
+- label: Label of the field
+- id: Id of the field
+- name: Name of the field
+- value: value of the field
+- class: class of the field, form-control by default.
+- addClass: Allow add classes to the field
+- addGroupClass: Allow add classes to the group fields, see the configuration file components.sizing-form.
+- => slot : Content of the textarea